-Although the basic look of the exterior, including its classic proportions and graceful stance, remained unchanged as part of the recent update, there are several fresh details that distinguish the latest DB9 from its predecessor.
-The headlights are more angular and swept-back than before, while the lower front fascia gets a streamlined single-intake design.
+Although the basic look of the exterior, including its classic proportions and graceful stance, remained all but unchanged as part of the recent update, there are several fresh details that distinguish the DB9 GT from its predecessor.
+It gains revised lights on both ends, a sprinkling of black trim, and 20-inch alloy wheels.

 Underneath its hood, DB9 boasts the latest version of Aston Martin's proven 5.9-liter V12 engine.
-Essentially a detuned version of the Vanquish supercar's mill, the DB9's unit serves up 510 horsepower along with 457 lb-ft of torque.
-The zero-to-sixty mph sprint is achieved in the mid-four-second range, which is roughly a second behind the pace of some competing models.
+Essentially a detuned version of the Vanquish supercar's mill, the DB9's unit serves up 540 horsepower -- 30 more than the outgoing model -- along with 457 lb-ft of torque.
+The zero-to-sixty mph sprint is achieved in the low-four-second range.

 The engine mates exclusively to a six-speed automatic transmission that shifts smoothly but more slowly than the dual clutch boxes used by many of the DB9's rivals.
 Aston Martin recently eliminated the more sporting manual transmission option; those looking for a proper three-pedal gearbox will have to settle for either the V8 or V12 Vantage.

 The DB9 continues to utilize Aston Martin's flexible and lightweight "Vertical/Horizontal" architecture, which is constructed from aluminum.
 The suspension was recently optimized for improved handling and includes an active damping system with Comfort and Sport modes.
 Even with the latter engaged, the ride remains compliant and there's more body roll than would be found in a true sports car.
 However, the handling is pleasantly responsive overall.